PrimeLabDev/NEAR-TPS-Testing-Tool/README.md

 # NEAR-TPS-Testing-Tool
 Utility for load testing RPC nodes within the NEAR protocol

-# Transaction Broadcasting

 ## Prerequisites

 - Current version of [Node.js](https://nodejs.org/). >=v14.0.0
 - Contract wasm files updated and copied to this directory.
-  - `nearapps_user_factory.wasm`.
-Used to create the necessary users.
+  - `account_factory.wasm`: Used to create the necessary accounts. ([related NEAR documentation](https://www.near-sdk.io/promises/deploy-contract))
-  - `nearapps_exec.wasm`.
-Used to setup the counter.
+  - `exec.wasm`: Used to deploy & proxy calls to the contract being called.
-  - `nearapps_counter.wasm`.
-The contract that will be called.
+  - `counter.wasm`: The contract that will be called. (e.g. [NEAR's Rust counter contract](https://github.com/near-examples/rust-counter/tree/master/contract))

 ## Setup